Support

 Wellbeing Services

-At Greystone House we offer a range of wellbeing services, including counselling, to support you in attending College and to succeed in your studies.
-Wellbeing services can be accessed alongside any other community support that’s in place, and this doesn’t replace any other specialist services or advice from your GP.
+You can also access a wealth of resources to support your wellbeing needs via the online Student Hub platform.
+Our wellbeing services can be accessed alongside any other community support that’s in place, and this doesn’t replace any other specialist services or advice from your GP.

 Greystone House on our Hele Road site where Wellbeing Services are located